 Chuson-ji Temple is one of the World Heritage Sites of Hiraizumi, built by Oushu Fujiwara Family.
 Konjiki-do or the golden Amida hall is the first structure designated as a Japanese National Treasure.
-Konjiki-do is accesiible but there is a long slope to reach to the area.
+Konjiki-do is accessible but there is a long slope to reach the area.
 They have wheelchairs and one electric wheelchair for visitors (barrier-free information (Japanese))

 Kakunodate is called “Little Kyoto in Michinoku”.
 Long black-painted fences along the street are full of atmosphere.
-In Kakunodate Cherry Bark Work Museum (Kakunodate Shirozaiku Denshokan) the area’s traditional artisanal craft, kaba-zaiku, are exhibited.
+In Kakunodate Cherry Bark Work Museum (Kakunodate Shirozaiku Denshokan) the area’s traditional artisanal craft, kaba-zaiku, is exhibited.

 There are three wheelchair-accessible toilets along the street.
 (Akita Barrier-free Tourism Center)

 Mt.
-Hakkoda is located at the southern part of Aomori Prefecture.
+Hakkoda is located in the southern part of Aomori Prefecture.
 With Hakkoda Ropeway, you can go up close to the peak of the mountain.
 Under the ropeway, the mountain is covered with beech, betula and maple and other coloring leaves.

-Ropeway is accessible with wheelchairs, at Summit Station and Base Station, there are elevators, universal design toilets.
+The ropeway is accessible with wheelchairs, at Summit Station and Base Station, there are elevators, universal design toilets.
 They also rent wheelchairs.